Who May Acquire an A/1 Visa?

 - Criminal records check from your place of origin (may require an apostille)

-- Birth certificate with parents’ names, with an apostille
+- Birth certificate including your parents’ names, with an apostille

 - Marriage license, if applicable.
-The spouse of an Israeli citizen must have this document apostilled, or obtain a maaseh beit din.
+The spouse of an Israeli citizen must have this document apostilled, or obtain a ishru nisu’in.
 Contact Chaim V’Chessed for further information.

-- Your foreign passport and a copy of your passport.
+- Your foreign passport plus a copy.
 Passport must be valid for at least 6 months beyond the period of the visa requested.

 - Three current passport pictures